WildMeOrg/wildme.org/src/pages/volunteer/content.md

 ## Overview

-We are currently seeking volunteers to assist with React development, graphic design, software documentation and community management.
+Like most non-profits, we try to achieve a lot with a relatively small staff.
+As a result, we HUGELY appreciate our volunteer workforce.
+If you are curious about making a contribution, take a look at the information below.

 ## Programming

-All our code is open source and contributions are very much appreciated.
+All our code is open source and PRs are very much appreciated.
 Here's a quick rundown of our active repositories:

- - [Wildbook]((https://github.com/WildbookOrg/Wildbook)): Java backend with JSP frontend.
+ - [Wildbook](https://github.com/WildbookOrg/Wildbook): Java backend with JSP frontend.
  - [WB-IA](https://github.com/WildbookOrg/wildbook-ia): Python with a small Flask frontend.
  - Codex: [Java backend](https://github.com/WildbookOrg/Wildbook/tree/next-gen) with [React frontend](https://github.com/WildbookOrg/wildbook-frontend) and [Python middleware](https://github.com/WildbookOrg/houston).
  - [Scout](https://github.com/WildbookOrg/report-app): React Native.

 For help getting set up or other questions, send an email to dev@wildme.org.
-We track tickets internally using Jira so just let us know your interests and we can find some good issues for you.
+We handle project management internally using Jira so just let us know your interests and we can find some good tickets for you.

 ## Graphic design